NATO SECURITY SIMULATION: WARSAW, POLAND

 Students will be assigned to varying roles on the diplomatic missions sent by the NATO member states.
 Part of the conference will tasked with setting policies and defense reactions to international threats.
 After policy has been set, delegates will participate in a fully-simulated military exercise.

-Day One: Arrive in Warsaw
+Arrive in Warsaw

-Arrive in Budapest from your local airport
+Arrive in Warsaw from your local airport

 Meet your All-American team mates